 From student cards with no income requirement to privilege-laden travel and rewards cards, DBS has a broad range of credit cards to pick from.
-The co-branded lifestyle cards such as the DBS NUS Alumni Card, DBS NUSS Card and SAFRA DBS Card can come with exclusive privileges, rewards and rebates, including annual fee waivers.
+The co-branded lifestyle cards such as the DBS NUS Alumni Card and SAFRA DBS Card can come with exclusive privileges, rewards and rebates, including annual fee waivers.

 Cashback or rebate credit cards